we-ready/notebook/English/junior.6.md

 A: How are things there?
 B: Excellent.
 Great changes have taken place the last two years. [ ... ] has been [ ... ] in my home town.

-[1]
-- A new school
+- A new school ... opened
-- A big building
+- A big building ... put up
-- A new road
+- A new road ... built

-[2]
-- opened
-- put up
-- built

 ### B

 A: Has [ ... ] been [ ... ] ?

-[1]
-- the play
-- this programme
-- this song

-[2]
-- put on at this theatre
+- the play ... put on at this theatre
-- shown on TV
+- this programme ... shown on TV
-- taught on the radio
+- this song ... taught on the radio

 B: Yes, it was [ ... ] last week.
 - put on